 Unused deposit money may be used to pay for winnings by clicking on “Make Payment” and following the steps indicated.
 A refund may be requested by clicking on “Request Refund” from the Home Page, under the Funds Transfer menu category.
 During this process you will select the refund method (ACH or check).

 Refunds for deposits not made by ACH will be in the form of a paper check mailed from the Clerk's Office to the bidder's registered name and address.
-Please allow approximately two weeks after the close of the auction for the processing of refunds.
+Requests for refunds are turned in once a week to the Finance Department.
+Please allow approximately 20 business days for the processing of refunds.

 To request a refund, simply click “Request Refund.”
 That’s all you have to do.
 And please remember that funds on deposit are returned only when requested.

 If the applicant is a person or company and there are no bids, the property will be offered to the applicant.
 They will be responsible for paying the Recording, Proof of Publication and Documentary Stamp fees.
 If the applicant is the City of Jacksonville, the City will have 90 days to purchase the property.
 If the City does not purchase the property, it will then be placed on the List of Lands Available.
 After that happens, anyone may request a statement and purchase the property.
 The purchase price will be the minimum bid plus any taxes that are due at the time of purchase, plus interest.
 For your convenience, there is a list of these properties available for $1.00 per page in Room 1260 of the Duval County Courthouse or you may contact the Tax Deeds Department at firstname.lastname@example.org and the list can be emailed to you.

 For more information, we invite you to see the Lands Available FAQs

 Monday through Friday (excluding holidays): 8:00 a.m. – 5:00 p.m.

 Duval County Clerk of Courts